 the service is available and can be acted upon.

 handlers/main.yml file with additional

-handlers defined within, they will be executed after the handlers defined
+handlers defined within, they will be executed before the handlers defined

 in the debops.global_handlers role.
 In some cases this might result in